qiskit-community/qiskit-alt/README.md

 * Activate the environment using the file required for your shell.
 For example `source ./env/bin/activate` for bash.

-* Install required python packages with `pip install -r requirements.txt`.
-Or install them one by one.

 * Install `qiskit_alt`.
 Optionally in editable mode, i.e. `pip install -e .`

 * Install whatever other packages you want.
 For example `pip install ipython`.

 * Configuring installation with environment variables.
 If you set these environment variables, you will not be prompted during installation.